Nucleon axial radius

+with the dipolar parameters given in Table~\ref{Tab_FFs_Parameters}.
+It should be noted that the contributions from heavier quarks (e.g., $s$ and $c$ quarks) are not included in our numerical calculations due to their small contributions but large uncertainties~\cite{Alexandrou:2021wzv}.
+We find in particular that $r_S \approx 0.916~\text{fm}$ and $R_A \approx 0.567~\text{fm}$ by using the lattice parametrization of $G_X^f(Q^2)$ from Ref.~\cite{Alexandrou:2021wzv}.
+This indicates that the relativistic contribution $\frac{1}{4M^2 }\left(1+\frac{2\,G_P(0)}{G_A(0)}\right)$ in Eq.~\eqref{def-new-spinMSR} is not small.

-{\em 2D light-front distributions.---}BF distributions are often criticized on the basis of their lack of strict probabilistic interpretation~\cite{Miller:2010nz}.
-By focusing on a Galilean subgroup of the Lorentz group, the light-front (LF) formalism avoids the appearance of relativistic recoil corrections and allows one to define genuine densities, i.e.~distributions with strict probabilistic interpretation~\cite{Burkardt:2002hr}.
+\textit{2D light-front distributions.} Although BF distributions provide us the best proxy for picturing in 3D a system sitting in average at rest around the origin, their lack of strict probabilistic interpretation is often regarded as a deficiency~\cite{Miller:2010nz}.
+By focusing on a Galilean subgroup of the Lorentz group, one can define alternative densities with strict probabilistic interpretation~\cite{Burkardt:2002hr} by using the light-front (LF) formalism, see e.g. Refs.~\cite{Miller:2010nz,Miller:2007uy,Carlson:2007xd,Freese:2023jcp,Freese:2023abr}.